hrt/BrawlBot/README.md

 # HattoriBot
-A quick hack made for brawlhalla that plays hattori.
-It has a lot to improve on but I'm losing interest.
+A quick hack made for brawlhalla that plays Hattori.
+It's can be improved a lot more however I'm losing interest.

 Written for Python 2